Undergraduate Minor in Digital Studies

 About the Minor

-This minor equips students with the knowledge needed to engage in 21st century digital
+This minor equips students with the knowledge needed to effectively engage in 21st

-information environments and informational architectures.
-The coursework provides
+century digital information environments and informational architectures.
+The coursework

-marketable employment potential by developing tangible skills in database design,
+provides marketable employment potential by developing tangible skills in web analytics,

 This is an entirely asynchronous online minor.